Anthony Hopkins: 1990–1999: The Silence of the Lambs and film stardom

-2000–2009: Independent films and studio films
+2000–2015: Established actor

 In 2000, Hopkins narrated Ron Howard's live action remake of How the Grinch Stole Christmas.
-He then reprised the role of Hannibal Lecter in the long awaited return from The Silence of the Lambs (1991) in its sequel simply entitled Hannibal (2001).
+He then reprised the role of Hannibal Lecter in The Silence of the Lambs sequel simply entitled Hannibal (2001).
 Director Ridley Scott and actress Julianne Moore replaced Jonathan Demme and Jodie Foster who declined to participate in the sequel.
-Hopkins agreed to do the role approving of the script.
+Hopkins, who previously starred with Moore in Surviving Picasso (1996), agreed to do the role approving of the script.
 In the book, Lecter uses bandages to disguise himself as a plastic surgery patient.
 This was left out of the film because Scott and Hopkins agreed to leave the face alone.
 Hopkins said: "It's as if he's making a statement—'catch me if you can'.
 With his big hat, he's so obvious that nobody thinks he's Hannibal Lecter.
-I've always thought he's a very elegant man, a Renaissance man."
+I've always thought he's a very elegant man, a Renaissance man.":

 In the film, Lecter is first seen in Florence "as the classical Lecter, lecturing and being smooth", according to Hopkins.
 When the film moves to the U.S., Hopkins changed his appearance by building up muscle and cropping his hair short "to make him like a mercenary, that he would be so fit and so strong that he could just snap somebody in two if they got ... in his way".
-The film broke international box office records receiving $351 million dollars. but received mixed reviews from critics.
+The film broke international box office records receiving $351 million, but received mixed reviews from critics.
 Hopkins starred in the third film in the series Red Dragon (2002) alongside Ralph Fiennes, Edward Norton, Harvey Keitel, Emily Watson, and Philip Seymour Hoffman.
-The film received favourable reviews and was a box office hit.
+The film received generally favourable reviews and was a box office hit.

 In 2003, Hopkins received a star on the Hollywood Walk of Fame.
 Hopkins stated that his role as Burt Munro, whom he portrayed in his 2005 film The World's Fastest Indian, was his favourite.
 He also asserted that Munro was the easiest role that he had played because both men have a similar outlook on life.
 In 2006, Hopkins was the recipient of the Golden Globe Cecil B. DeMille Award for lifetime achievement.
 In 2008, he received the BAFTA Academy Fellowship Award, the highest award the British Film Academy can bestow.
-In a 2003 poll conducted by Channel 4 Hopkins was ranked seventh on their list of the 100 Greatest Movie Stars.
+In a 2003 poll conducted by Channel 4, Hopkins was ranked seventh on their list of the 100 Greatest Movie Stars.